cookies-xor-cream/HugoTest/content/posts/poetry/wip/shouldve_left_you_in_yesteryear_buddy.md

 ---
 tags: ['New']
-title: 'Should've Left You In Yesteryear Buddy'
+title: "Should've Left You In Yesteryear Buddy"
 date: 2024-02-26
 ---